 Students who are eligible, but who do not apply for a deferred examination by the prescribed deadlines, shall automatically lose this privilege.
 Students who have been granted deferred final examination privileges, but who do not show acceptable cause for not writing at the prescribed time, shall automatically lose the privilege of further deferral.

-Professors are normally free, subject to any established departmental or faculty procedures, to administer their own policies regarding deadlines for the completion of term papers or assignments; students must be made fully aware of these policies.
-However, if the time extension goes beyond the deadline for return of final course grades, the procedures for “I” grades must be followed.
+Professors are normally free, subject to any established departmental or faculty procedures, to administer their own policies regarding deferred deadlines for the completion of term papers or assignments; students must be made fully aware of these policies.
+However, if the time extension goes beyond the deadline for the return of final course grades, the procedures for “I” grades must be followed.

 Correction of Grades